 “We work with endocrinology specialists to help patients control blood sugar levels.
 That’s critical to helping prevent or delay additional nerve damage,” says Dr. Bolash.
 “Then, to manage any discomfort, we explore a range of treatments.”

 - Nerve stimulation is an advanced treatment that can make a big difference and improve function in cases of more severe pain.
-This treatment can be applied to the skin or placed along the spinal cord to change unpleasant nerve pain into something more tolerable.
+This treatment can be applied to the skin or placed along the spinal cord to change unpleasant pain into something more tolerable.
 Recent evidence suggests that spinal cord stimulation may be even more effective then managing the pain with medications.

 “Stimulation doesn’t fix the damage from diabetes,” says Dr. Bolash.
 “It tricks the brain’s ability to sense pain.”